canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

 In practice, this means running a `rebalance` Juju action as seen above, **BEFORE** scaling down the application.
 This ensures that data is moved, prior to the unit becoming unreachable and permanently losing the data on it.

-> **NOTE**: As partition data is replicated across a finite number of units based on the value of the Kafka cluster's `replication.factor` property (default value is `3`), it is imperative to remove only one broker at a time, so as to avoid losing all available replicas for a given partition.
+> **NOTE**: As partition data is replicated across a finite number of units based on the value of the Apache Kafka cluster's `replication.factor` property (default value is `3`), it is imperative to remove only one broker at a time, so as to avoid losing all available replicas for a given partition.

 To remove the most recent broker unit `3` from the previous example, re-run the action with a new parameter value of `mode=remove`: